ferrannp/audioprofiles/README.md

 gulp build
 ```

-Our using the local dependency:
+Or using the local dependency:

 ```
 node_modules/gulp/bin/gulp.js build